pskarlas/rails_fast_dev/README.md

  ```

  During step 2 choose to keep the database.yml\
- since it holds a default configuration  (based on container config).
+ since it holds a default configuration  (based on DB container config).

  Enjoy!